info@bostonislamicseminary.org

 Application Program

-The first day of the upcoming cohort three is September 05, 2023.
+The first day of the upcoming cohort four is September 03, 2024.
 The Seminary academic calendar, which includes course registration dates, holidays, and other administrative dates, can be found here.

-What accreditation/approval does BIS have to this program?
+What accreditation/approval does BIS have for this program?

 The master’s program has been approved by the Massachusetts Board of Higher Education, and BIS has been granted the authority to grant the Master in Islamic Religious Leadership (MIRL) degree.

-Would there by any changes to the degree plan?
+Would there be any changes to the degree plan?

 There may be minor changes to the order of the courses and some class options may be added to the program, but the core courses will remain the same.

-Yes, there are some prerequisites, which can be found in detail Eligibility Requirement page (click here).
+Yes, there are some prerequisites, details of which can be found here: Eligibility Requirement page (click here).

-Shortlisted MIRL candidates will be invited to Boston for an in-person interview and placement test to assess their abilities in the following areas: Qur’anic recitation and memorization, Sciences of the Qur’an and Hadith, the fundamentals of Fiqh, Aqida and Tazkiyya, and familiarity with basic Islamic concepts, both linguistically and theoretically.
+• Shortlisted MIRL candidates may be asked to take an online placement test to assess their abilities in the following areas: Qur’anic recitation and memorization, Sciences of the Qur’an and Hadith, the fundamentals of Fiqh, `Aqida and Tazkiya, and familiarity with basic Islamic concepts, vocabulary, and technical terms.

-Students who are admitted to the program but do not pass the placement test will be required to complete the Islamic Foundations Certificate program at BIS.
+Students admitted to the program but do not perform satisfactorily on the placement test will be required to complete the Islamic Foundations Certificate program at BIS.
 You can learn more about admissions criteria on our website.

-Does BIS accept non-US bachelors degrees and/or Alimiyah program certifications?
+Does BIS accept non-US bachelors degrees or the Alimiyyah qualification

-For degrees awarded outside of the United States, BIS requires official college transcript evaluations from one of the following agencies (click here) as well as World Education Services (click here).
+For degrees awarded outside of the United States, BIS requires official college transcript evaluations from one of the following agencies (click here) or from World Education Services (click here).

 Evaluations done by the agency must be course-by-course evaluations and provide verification that the degree the applicant holds is equivalent to a bachelor’s degree from the United States.